grantfoster/shrimp-server/README.md

     - run ```sqlc generate``` from project root.
     - use cool code in project

-## project notes
+## project notes 📝
 ~~no ai allowed~~
-note: god damnit that didn't last long. how about this: no copied ai codegen
+note: damnit that didn't last long. how about this: no copied ai codegen

 - research big names and figure out mvp